You are currently on Hearing Direct AU

 Speak to a member of our team today

-This entry was posted on 16th August 2019 by Gary.
+This entry was posted on 16th August 2019 by Stuart Cantebury.

 The NHS AQP stands for Any Qualified Provider Scheme.
 It is where, after a GP refers a patient, they can choose from a list of qualified providers who meet NHS service quality requirements, prices and normal contractual obligations.